 Geographical situation of our country has created an important issue about the applicability of VAT in Nepal.
-The land distribution is seem to be extremely unequal.
-Such geographical condition has arisen several problems in the path of application of VAT in11 than in other accessible areas, which is clearly inequitable and unjustifiable.
+The land distribution seems to be extremely unequal.
+Such geographical condition has arisen several problems in the path of application of VAT in Nepal.
+In the remote areas where the people must bear the burden of higher prices of commodities due to services rendered by porters, animals and air transport.
+Besides these, the burden of VAT is higher in the remote areas than in other accessible areas, which is clearly inequitable and unjustifiable.
 So the higher price level of commodities discourages completely the VAT.
 In spite of that, there are small -scale business activities in the remote areas.
 The revenue collection is such areas would be negligible amount as compared to collection cost.
 Therefore, the high collection cost does not permit VAT to be the applicable in some of the districts in Nepal.
-Similarly, controlling and mortaring system of VAT in far and remote areas. is not easy due to the lack of transport, communication etc. It is difficult to control the many functions of VAT like inspections, audit, tax refund, penalty and appeal in the remote area due to the lack of adequate tax officers.
+Similarly, controlling and mortaring system of VAT in far and remote areas is not easy due to the lack of transport, communication etc. It is difficult to control the many functions of VAT like inspections, audit, tax refund, penalty and appeal in the remote area due to the lack of adequate Tax Officers.